The basics of apprenticeship

 Apprenticeship is an agreement between an Apprentice who wants to learn a trade, and an employer who needs a skilled worker.
 Apprenticeship is a proven industry-based learning system that combines on-the job experience with technical training to produce a certified Journeyperson.

-The "Apprenticeship" system for training trades workers has its roots in history.
-For centuries skilled tradespeople had an obligation to teach their craft to the young.
+The "Apprenticeship" system has its roots in history.
+For centuries, skilled tradespeople had an obligation to teach their craft to the young.
 After an Apprentice had satisfactorily completed the full term of training and had demonstrated his ability, he became a "Journeyman", meaning he could then travel from one job to another working for day wages.

-Today, all Apprentices are registered with the BC government to ensure that all rules governing Apprenticeship apply.
-CMAW apprenticeship counselors will assess your employer to determine if the proper on-the-job training can be provided.
-Apprentices must be working in the carpentry trade and become registered with us to access Carpenter-Apprentice training.
+Today, all Apprentices are registered with the BC government via the Industrial Training Institute to ensure that all rules governing Apprenticeship apply.
+CMAW apprenticeship counselors will assess your employment history to determine if the proper on-the-job training has been provided.
+Apprentices must be working in their chosen trade and become registered with us to access CMAW-Apprentice training.
 The process of becoming enrolled as a formal apprentice is called 'indentureship'.

 Why it's important

-While you don't legally have to be government-certified to work as a Carpenter, many employers in BC will only hire Carpenters who hold formal qualifications.
+While you don't legally have to be government-certified to work in a trade, many employers in BC will only hire Tradesmen who hold formal qualifications.
 Many will insist on a Certificate of Qualification (formerly known as a TQ or a trade qualification) as a condition of employment.

-If you work as a Carpenter or in another trades but never had formal Apprenticeship training or Journeyperson certification, you may be eligible to write the examination, depending on your training and work experience.
+If you work in another trade, but never had formal Apprenticeship training or Journeyperson certification, you may be eligible to write the examination, depending on your training and work experience.
 Generally, six years of full-time experience is required.
+CMAW Canada is here to help you through members at your union local office.

 Getting your tradesman ticket

-An apprenticeship in carpentry is four years long.
-Apprenticeships in other trades vary in length.
-You will work on construction sites with qualified journeyperson carpenters who will show you how to work safely, how to use carpenters tools, and how to build the assigned projects.
+Apprenticeships in all trades vary in length.
+You will work on construction sites with qualified journeypersons who will show you how to work safely, how to use tools of the trade, and how to complete work tasks.
 You must come to work regularly, be on time, and be willing to work and learn.
-You will attend six weeks of full-time technical training each year.
-Additional part-time and full-time courses are available at no cost.
+You will attend full-time technical training each year (length depends on your trade).
+Additional part-time and full-time courses are available at no cost, for all CMAW craft worker supplied trades.

 The Interprovincial 'Red Seal' Program

 At the end of your apprenticeship you will receive a Certificate of Apprenticeship and your Certificate of Qualification.
-The BC government now uses the Interprovincial Standards Examination for certification purposes, which means you will automatically get the Interprovincial Red Seal.
+All western provincial governments use the Interprovincial Standards Examination for certification purposes, which means if you successfully complete your hours worked and pass the written exam, you will automatically get the Interprovincial Red Seal.
 This allows you to work in your trade anywhere in Canada.
 It's also recognized around the world.

 Education and Training requirements

-Completion of a four-year apprenticeship is the common requirement for carpenters, wall and ceiling carpenters, lather / drywallers and cabinetmakers/joiners.
+Completion of an apprenticeship is the common requirement for all trades.
 Recommended level of education prior to beginning an apprenticeship is Grade 10 or equivalent, with English, mathematics and science, but Grade 12 is preferred by most employers.

 The advantages of being a Union Apprentice